-- 17. One-variable and Multi-variable Integral Calculus over the Levi-Civita Field and Applications, Sixth International Conference on p-adic Mathematical Physics and its Applications, Mexico City, Mexico, October 23-27, 2017. - 18.
-On the Levi-Civita Fields: Introduction and Summary of Selected Recent Research, 11th Congress of the International Society for Analysis, its Applications and Computations (ISAAC), Vxj, Sweden, August 14-18, 2017. - 19.
+- Measure theory and Lebesgue-like integration in two and three dimensions over the Levi-Civita field, Khodr Shamseddine and Darren Flynn, Contemporary Mathematics, American Mathematical Society, Volume 665 (Advances in Non-Archimedean Analysis), 2016, pp. 289- 325. - Analysis on the Levi-Civita field and computational applications, Khodr Shamseddine, Applied Mathematics and Computation, Volume # 255, 2015, pp. 44-57.
+Invited Talks at Conferences - 14.
+One-variable and Multi-variable Integral Calculus over the Levi-Civita Field and Applications, Sixth International Conference on p-adic Mathematical Physics and its Applications, Mexico City, Mexico, October 23-27, 2017. - On the Levi-Civita Fields: Introduction and Summary of Selected Recent Research, 11th Congress of the International Society for Analysis, its Applications and Computations (ISAAC), Vxj, Sweden, August 14-18, 2017. - 16.
 Calculus on a non-Archimedean field extension of the real numbers: The intermediate value theorem, mean value theorem, inverse function theorem and implicit function theorem.
-14th International Conference on p-adic Functional Analysis, Aurillac, France, June 30-July 5, 2016. - 20.
+14th International Conference on p-adic Functional Analysis, Aurillac, France, June 30-July 5, 2016. - 17.
 On the Levi-Civita fields: introduction and survey of recent research.
-14th International Conference on p-adic Functional Analysis, Aurillac, France, June 30-July 5, 2016. - 21.
+14th International Conference on p-adic Functional Analysis, Aurillac, France, June 30-July 5, 2016. - 18.
 One-variable and multi-variable integral calculus over the Levi-Civita field and applications.
-NUMTA2016 (Numerical Computations: Theory and Applications) International Conference and Summer School, Pizzo Calabro, Italy, June 19-25, 2016. - 22.
-Characterization of compact and self-adjoint operators, and study of positive operators on a Banach space over a non-Archimedean field, International Conference on p-Adic Mathematical Physics and its Aplications, Belgrade, Serbia, September 7-12, 2015. - 23.
-New results on the Lebesgue-like measure and integration theory on the Levi-Civita field and applications, 13th International Conference on p-Adic Functional Analysis, Paderborn, Germany, August 12-16, 2014.

-- 24. On positive operators on a Banach space over the complex Levi-Civita field, The Seventh Conference on Function Spaces, Southern Illinois University- Edwardsville, Illinois, USA, May 20-24, 2014. - Preliminaries in non-Archimedean Functional Analysis, The Seventh Conference on Function Spaces, Southern Illinois University- Edwardsville, Illinois, USA, May 20-24, 2014. - 26.
-Analysis on non-Archimedean ordered field extensions of the real numbers and applications, NUMTA2013 (Numerical Computations: Theory and Applications) International Conference and Summer School, Falerna, Italy, June 16-23, 2013
+NUMTA2016 (Numerical Computations: Theory and Applications) International Conference and Summer School, Pizzo Calabro, Italy, June 19-25, 2016. - Characterization of compact and self-adjoint operators, and study of positive operators on a Banach space over a non-Archimedean field, International Conference on p-Adic Mathematical Physics and its Aplications, Belgrade, Serbia, September 7-12, 2015. - 20.
+New results on the Lebesgue-like measure and integration theory on the Levi-Civita field and applications, 13th International Conference on p-Adic Functional Analysis, Paderborn, Germany, August 12-16, 2014. - 21.
+On positive operators on a Banach space over the complex Levi-Civita field, The Seventh Conference on Function Spaces, Southern Illinois University- Edwardsville, Illinois, USA, May 20-24, 2014. - Preliminaries in non-Archimedean Functional Analysis, The Seventh Conference on Function Spaces, Southern Illinois University- Edwardsville, Illinois, USA, May 20-24, 2014.